Netball And The Olympics – Should Netball Be An Olympic Sport?

 by energetic

-Netball players and netball playing nations across the world have long lobbied fornetball’s inclusion in the Olympic Games.
+Netball players and netball playing nations across the world have long lobbied for netball’s inclusion in the Olympic Games.
 Unfortunately, the International Olympic Committee hasn’t yet seen fit to include netball in the Games, but it is hoped that the highly anticipated inclusion will take place in the coming few decades.
+This ongoing effort raises the question: why should netball be in the Olympics?

 Why should netball be an Olympic sport?